lucatume/wp-browser/docs/tutorials/vvv-setup-guide.md

 ## Setting up the starting database fixture

-A "fixture", in testing terms, is minimal, starting environment shared by all tests.
+A "fixture", in testing terms, is a minimal, starting environment shared by all tests.
+In [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) it's the `Background` any scenario will share.
 In the case of a plugin the minimal, starting environment is the following:

-* a fresh WordPress installation empty of any content
+* A fresh WordPress installation empty of any content.
-* WordPress using the default theme
+* WordPress using its default theme.
-* the only active plugin is the one you're testing
+* The only active plugin is the one you're testing, in this example: `my-plugin`.

 You can set up this fixture "manually", using the site administration UI at `http://one.wordpress.test/wp-admin`, or use wp-cli and save precious time.

 > The following command will **empty the site, backup any content you care about first!**

-As it's been the case so far, I'm running the following command from **within the VVV box** (I got in using `vagrant ssh`):
+As it's been the case so far, I'm running the following command from **within the VVV box** (use `vagrant ssh` to log in):

 ```bash
 cd /srv/www/wordpress-one/public_html